 - (1) Base-Case Analysis.
 Constant-dollar benefit-cost analyses of proposed investments should report discounted net benefits and other outcomes determined using the real discount rate presented in Appendix D of this Circular.
 See Section 9.d. for more information about risk adjustments.
-Appendix D is updated every five years and is available on the OMB home page.
-(See the Preamble: Proposed OMB Circular No. A-4, "Regulatory Analysis" for an explanation of the change from earlier guidance on discount rates.) - (2) Other Discount Rates.
+Appendix D is updated every three years and is available on the OMB home page. - (2) Other Discount Rates.
 Analyses can show the sensitivity of discounted net benefits and other outcomes to variations in the discount rate.
-The importance of these alternative calculations will depend on the specific economic characteristics of the program under analysis. - (3) Shadow Price of Capital.
+The importance of these alternative calculations will depend on the specific economic characteristics of the project under analysis.

+- (3) Shadow Price of Capital.
 Using the shadow price of capital to value benefits and costs is the analytically preferred means of capturing the effects of government projects on capital investment.
-To use this method accurately, the analyst must be able to estimate what proportion of the benefits and costs of a program or project fall on capital (as opposed to consumption) and convert the estimated amounts of displaced (or induced) capital into consumption-equivalent values before discounting.
+To use this method accurately, the analyst must be able to estimate what proportion of the benefits and costs of a project fall on capital (as opposed to consumption) and convert the estimated amounts of displaced (or induced) capital into consumption-equivalent values before discounting.
 However, this often may not be feasible: a shadow price specific to a particular context may not be well established, or the distribution of impacts from the project on capital and consumption may not be readily quantifiable.
 In such cases, the analyst may wish to consider a sensitivity analysis using an appropriate range of shadow prices and assumption about the proportion of effects falling on capital.
 As a default, OMB recommends bounding estimates of the shadow price of capital.
-See the section "Accounting for Effects on Capital" in OMB Circular No. A-4 for additional detail.

-- (4) Long-Term Discounting.
+See the section "Accounting for Effects on Capital" in OMB Circular No. A-4 for additional detail. - (4) Long-Term Discounting.
 Special ethical and economic considerations, including issues about impacting future generations, can suggest the use of lower discount rates over the long term.
 See the section "Discount Rates" in OMB Circular No. A-4 for additional detail.
 If benefits or costs that occur several decades or more in the future are important to a project, such as enhancing climate mitigation and adaptation or promoting other environmental benefits, agencies can consider using declining discount rates.
-Agencies should consult with OMB before using such rates. - c.
+Agencies should consult with OMB before using such rates.

+c.
 Cost-Effectiveness, Lease-Purchase, Internal Government Investment, and Asset Sales Analyses.